 Omi cited four reasons for concern:

--- the H5N1 virus causing avian influenza among poultry in
+-- the H5N1 virus causing avian influenza among poultry in Asia is

 circulating more widely than initially believed;

 -- the cyclical history of previous influenza outbreaks means a pandemic